Yummot/dpusys_hw/README.md

 vivado -mode batch -source scripts/dpusys_2core.tcl -quiet
 ```

-After the above command finishes, you will find a new directory name `dpusys_2core` in the current folder.
+After the above command finishes, you will find a new directory name `dpusys_2core_B4906` in the `build` folder.
 This directory contains the new project.
-To open the project, change the current directory to `dpusys_2core`.
-Then, use command `vivado dpusys_2core.xpr &`.
+To open the project, change the current directory to `build/dpusys_2core_B4906`.
+Then, use command `vivado dpusys_2core_B4906.xpr &`.
 You may also use the Vivado GUI to open the new project.

 ## Generate the bitstream
 Open the project with Vivado GUI.